kcuzner/midi-fader/firmware/bootloader/README.md

 0x08080000-0x080800FF) will be ignored and generate an appropriate status report.

-Firmware which writes to the first 256 bytes of EEPROM may cause the bootloader to behave unexpectedly.
+Firmware which writes to the first 256 bytes of RAM may cause the bootloader to behave unexpectedly.

 ## Programming Verification